-Because none of those other designs made my heart flutter like the way my living room does.
+Because none of those other designs made my heart flutter like the way my current living room does.
 At least for the next few months.
 With my incessant impulsiveness, who even knows.

 The other designs were just placeholders until I could achieve the look I longed for but didn’t actually know or recognize was my style.

 It’s a complete and true reflection of my style and I would not change a single thing about it.
 I never would have thought this would be our living room if you showed me this photo a year ago, but I have a feeling I would have recognized my style a lot sooner if I had seen a photo that was similar.
 I just wasn’t exposed to photos of designs that I connected to.

 Have you ever gone back and actually looked at your Pinterest and IG boards that contain photos you’ve saved for your home?
 And by look I mean – really pay attention to the photos you’ve saved.

 Ask yourself: what common design elements are repeated?
 What colors, patterns, and furnishings are abundant throughout?
 Is there a common theme (i.e. white walls, antique art, wall paneling, tribal rugs, etc.)?
 Are you drawn to jewel tones, pastels or neutrals?
 What are the keywords that are used to describe the photos?

 Paying close attention to these details on your Pinterest/IG boards can help narrow down your style.